Why we must call time on damaging anti-caesarean birth stigma

 For Suzanne Hatcher*, a traumatic experience giving birth vaginally with her first child led directly to her choice of a caesarean section with her next baby.
 “My experience giving birth to my first child was, frankly, dehumanising and led to me developing PTSD,” she explains.
 “I felt unsafe and abandoned during large parts of labour and my son was born using forceps in the end.”

-In fact, her experience was so impactful that before becoming pregnant for the second time, Suzanne arranged a meeting with a consultant who was receptive to her wishes for a section – and she came away with a letter stating she wouldn’t be denied the procedure.
+In fact, her experience was so impactful that before becoming pregnant for the second time, Suzanne arranged a meeting with a consultant who was receptive to her wishes for a carsarean section – and she came away with a letter stating she wouldn’t be denied the procedure.
 “It felt so positive to make the decision myself, to have control and do it the way that felt safest,” she says.
 “It was empowering.
 I’d advise other women considering how to give birth to look at your own medical position, your own values and your own perspective on risk.
 And really make sure the resources you consider represent information in an unbiased way.”

 Unfortunately, finding resources that give a clear picture can be challenging.
-Traditionally, evidence around sections has been poor quality with many past studies lumping emergency and planned procedures together.
-(An issue acknowledged by NICE in their information on the benefits and risks of vaginal and caesarean birth.)
+Traditionally, evidence around sections has been poor quality, with many past studies lumping emergency and planned procedures together (an issue acknowledged by NICE in their information on the benefits and risks of vaginal and caesarean birth).

 And as Pauline McDonagh Hull, director of the voluntary organisation Caesarean Birth and author of Choosing Caesarean, a natural birth plan explains, good information is vitally important when women are considering how to give birth.
 “We really need greater balance in antenatal communication,” she says.
 “Generally, a vaginal birth is considered the default option for all pregnant women, so unless a specific risk is identified, or they already know to ask about a caesarean, it isn’t discussed.
 Greater understanding and respect is needed around offering caesarean birth to more women, not only not denying their requests.
 Until and unless this happens, avoidable deaths and injuries will continue.”

 Sometimes, the reason a woman chooses an elective caesarean section may be something most people won’t have considered at all.
-This is certainly the case for Lauren Frost: “My first son, Leo, who was conceived via IVF after six years of trying was born prematurely and passed away eight days later,” she explains.
+This is certainly the case for Lauren Frost: “My first son, Leo, who was conceived via IVF after six years of trying, was born prematurely and passed away eight days later,” she explains.

 “The trauma from his birth, having been told for three weeks each day to prepare to say goodbye, meant I was terrified of my subsequent births triggering further trauma.
 I insisted that I wouldn’t cope with a vaginal birth for my second child and that I needed a section.”